Import and Export Through Courier

 - Goods for which the concerned officer files a Bill of Entry.

 - Goods have a declared value of Rs.
 1 Lakh and above.

 Asper the courier regulations for the electronic mode, the forms prescribed for filing Customs declarations are as follows.

 - The Courier Bill of Entry-XI (CBE-XI) for documents in Form B.

 - The Courier Bill of Entry-XII (CBE-XII) for gifts and samples in Form C.

 - The Courier Bill oF Entry-XII (CBE-XIII) for low-value dutiable consignments in Form D.

 - The Courier Bill of Entry-XIV for other dutiable consignments in Form E for import consignments.

 Procedure for Clearance of Export Goods

-For exporting goods, the Authorised Courier has to file Courier Shipping Bills with the respective officer of Customs at the airport or LCS in prior to the departure of flight or other modes of transport.
+For exporting goods, the Authorised Courier has to file Courier Shipping Bills with the respective officer of Customs at the airport or LCS before the flight’s departure or other modes of transport.
 Different forms have been prescribed for the export of documents and other goods.
-The Authorised Courier has to present the export goods to the concerned officer for inspection, examination and assessment.
-For certain export goods, a regular Shipping Bill as mentioned in the Shipping Bill and Bill of Export Regulations 1991, has to be filed.
-These Shipping Bills are processed at the Air Cargo Complex or the STP or EOUs or EHTP and then with the permission of Customs, the goods that are handed over to the courier agency for onward dispatch.
+The Authorised Courier has to present the export goods to the concerned officer for inspection, examination, and assessment.
+For certain export goods, a regular Shipping Bill, as mentioned in the Shipping Bill and Bill of Export Regulations 1991, has to be filed.
+These Shipping Bills are processed at the Air Cargo Complex or the STP or EOUs or EHTP, and then with the permission of Customs, the goods are handed over to the courier agency for onward dispatch.
 The goods for which this procedure applies are given below.